opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Working with Xsheet Columns
 ---------------------------
-When levels are exposed in the xsheet, they are placed in columns.
+When levels are exposed in the Xsheet, they are placed in columns.
 The column stacking order sets which drawings and images are placed on top, or behind, other images.
 Its direction is from left to right, so what is on the left is behind what is on the right.
 Use the shortcuts > and < to move between the columns.

-The xsheet is divided into sections by horizontal markers, whose interval can be customized; at each marker the name of the level exposed in the xsheet is displayed.
+The Xsheet is divided into sections by horizontal markers, whose interval can be customized; at each marker the name of the level exposed in the Xsheet is displayed.

 Column cells may have different colors according to the type of level they contain.
-Toonz animation levels are displayed in light green; raster drawings, full color images, sequences and clips are displayed in light blue; sub-xsheet in light red (see  :ref:`Using Sub-xsheets <using_sub-xsheets>`  ); FX that create computer generated images in light orange (see  :ref:`Using the FX Schematic <using_the_fx_schematic>`  ); audio files in yellow (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).
+Toonz animation levels are displayed in light green; raster drawings, full color images, sequences and clips are displayed in light blue; Sub-Xsheet in light red (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ); FX that create computer generated images in light orange (see  :ref:`Using the FX Schematic <using_the_fx_schematic>`  ); audio files in yellow (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).

 The column header contains information about the column content.